-As a movie actor you are part of the art form of its time.
+As a movie actor you are part of the art form of this time.

-Movies are only about one hundred years old.
+Movies are only about a hundred years old.
 The Lumiere brothers, Auguste and Louis, made the world’s first film Train Pulling into a Station in 1895.

 What does it mean for you to be an integral part of the leading art form of the day?
 What responsibility do you have?
 How do you see the moving picture at this time in this in this place under these conditions?